 Following the abolition of the ILEA in 1990, Gordon went on to work more expansively in the community with children, adolescents and their families.
 As a Youth Justice Social Worker, he focused on tailoring alternative to custody opportunities for the young offenders under his charge.

-Gordon founded several projects during this period, including a Community Home with Education, a Regional Resource Centre, and a residential supported community for Gay men who were HIV+.
+Gordon founded several social and community projects during this period, including a Community Home with Education, a Regional Resource Centre, and a residential supported community for Gay men who were HIV+.

-In 1999, aged 33, Gordon attended ‘night school’ and undertook an undergraduate BSc (Hons) Psychology degree at Birkbeck College, University of London.
-It was proceeded by a Postgraduate Diploma with the British Association of Psychotherapists (BAP), a thorough and intensive clinical coaching of psychodynamic aspects of human development and encompassing participation in a year’s ‘Infant Observation’.
+In 1999, aged 33, Gordon attended ‘night school’ and undertook an undergraduate Psychology degree at Birkbeck College, University of London.
+Then, a Postgraduate Diploma with the British Association of Psychotherapists (BAP), a thorough and intensive clinical coaching of psychodynamic aspects of human development and encompassing participation in a year’s ‘Infant Observation’.

 Students’ welfare and their personal development was Gordon’s predominant interest and concern.
 He pursued further postgraduate clinical and pedagogic research at the Institute for Group Analyses (IGA), the Tavistock and Portman NHS Trust, exploring ‘affective’ learning domains, and at the University of Cambridge, where he researched ‘conflicting diversities’ in education.

-Having since continued his practice ‘remotely’, by video conferencing, In April 2021, Gordon founded ‘Clerkenwell Counselling & Psychotherapy’, which is slowly opening up for patients to meet in-person, as the lockdown permits.
+Continuing his practice ‘remotely’, by video conferencing, In April 2021, Gordon founded ‘Clerkenwell Counselling & Psychotherapy’, which is now fully open for clients to meet in-person.